schahriar/blanc/README.md

 ```
 **blanc** will then start a development server at an available port between 8080 - 9000 and display the address in the console.
 This dev sever will have live-reload enabled by default!

-You should then have a rapid development server setup at **localhost:8080** (or a higher port if occupied)
+You should then have a rapid development server setup at **localhost:8080** (or a higher port if occupied).
+You can monitor your development through the **blanc command line interface** packaged with this module:

 ![localhost](https://raw.githubusercontent.com/schahriar/blanc/master/e.g.png)